If you’ve ever wondered, Can veganism help with stress? You’re not alone. We get asked this a lot these days.

 If you have found this subject interesting, then you can learn more yourself by reading about how a vegan lifestyle can impact positively on your mental and emotional wellbeing.

 I recommend ‘The Happy Vegan’, by Russell Simmons with Chris Morrow.
-Hip hop impresario Simmons shares how combining veganism, conscious eating and meditation can reduce stress and give you purpose and focus in your life.
+Hip hop impresario Simmons shares how combining veganism, conscious eating, yoga, and meditation can reduce stress and give you purpose and focus in your life.
 It’s a great read, and the title’s pretty good, too!

 There is plenty of evidence to suggest that choosing a vegan lifestyle can have a positive effect on your mental and emotional health.
 By choosing the right foods to include in your diet, you can reduce your stress levels and become a much calmer person.
 Some of the best ways to achieve this include: